FirmwareHandoff/firmware_handoff/source/introduction.rst

    Example boot architecture

-Depending on the platform, the cold-boot initialization can start from a Board Controller which then releases the Application Processor (AP) into execution.
+Depending on the platform, the cold-boot initialization may start from a Board Controller which then releases the Application Processor (AP) into execution.

-The boot process on the AP can conceptually be broken apart into the following
+The boot process on the AP may conceptually be broken apart into the following
 stages:

 * Immutable